github/developer.github.com/content/changes/2014-11-20-removing-authorizations-token.md

 ## Preview period

-We’re making the new Authorizations API available today for developers to preview.
+We are making the new Authorizations API available today for developers to preview.
 During this period, we may change aspects of these endpoints.
 If we do, we will announce the changes on the developer blog, but we will not provide any advance notice.